Swim Workout with Fins

 Swim fins look generally the same, but they vary widely in function and fit.

-Shorter blade fins are best-suited for power and speed development, as the shorter blade means you can maintain a higher kicking tempo, more closely reflecting your fin-free kicking tempo.
+Shorter blade fins are best suited for power and speed development.
+The shorter blade means you can maintain a higher kicking tempo, which more closely reflects your fin-free kicking tempo.

-Longer fins are better suited for endurance work and swimmers new to training with swim fins.
+Longer fins are better suited for endurance work and younger swimmers new to training with swim fins.

 The Final Lap